michaelssavage/Command_Line_Interpreter/README.md

     • echo 'hello' > gg displays 'hello' in the file gg.

 6. truncate
     • replace or overwrite data that is present in a file.
+This is possible with '>'